riatzukiza/riatzukiza.github.io/kanban/in-review.md

 It seems to be working as it is now, we'll keep an eye on it as other work is introduced to make sure the button continues to work. it is possible that more complex features later on will end up requring more work, as it is possible that there are still despawning paths that have not been taken (Clearing all the entity groups is fine for what the game is now)

+## Update 12 12 24

+I have added signal trail entities, I have to add them to the reset button and test.
+The signal trails already have to despawn a lot so I am figuring this will go smoothly.
+I should keep the entity groups in a list so I can write a function to despawn all of them every time I add a new one so I don't always have to remember to add them to the reset button.

 # Trail Entities

 The signal field code has the most tech debt of all the systems.